ShivamASNS-py/ASNS/README.md

 Enclosure is 3D printed (material TBD — likely PLA or acrylic-finish print), designed to sit unobtrusively on a desk.
 Wiring diagrams and enclosure sketches/renders are in hardware/.
 Software
 Firmware (/firmware) — ESP32 C++ code: LVGL UI, LED strip control, on-device satellite filter, communication with Nova.
 Backend (/backend) — Nova, the AI layer.
-Python, ~800+ lines, built on Groq's llama-3.3-70b-versatile.
-Wrapped as a small web service and hosted on a free-tier cloud platform, so the ESP32 can reach it over HTTPS at all times without relying on a phone or laptop staying on.
+Python, ~800+ lines, built on Groq's gpt-oss-120b.
+Deployed as a web service on Render (free tier), so the ESP32 can reach it over HTTPS at all times without relying on a phone or laptop staying on.

 # APIs

 API purposes,

-1. (Groq) = Assigning Llama 3.3
+1. (Groq) = Assigning gpt-oss-120b

 2. NASA = (DONKI, EONET, image library) Sun activity, Earth events, imagery